vipm-io/vipm-desktop-issues/.github/ISSUE_TEMPLATE/tracking_issue.md

 Original user report: #[issue number]

-## Repoducing the Issue
+## Reproducing the Issue            <!-- Fixed spelling: "Repoducing" → "Reproducing" -->
-> Explain how to repoduce the issue and attach resources to this issue as required
+> Explain how to reproduce the issue and attach resources to this issue as required      <!-- Fixed spelling: "repoduce" → "reproduce" -->

 ## Usability Fix Proposal
 > Describe the proposed solution and how it addresses the user's needs